-- Ensure 21st CCLC funded efforts are connected to college and career readiness goals. - Afterschool programming should be aligned with school and district learning objectives and coursework - Grant applications for 21st CCLC should Include descriptions of how 21stCCLC funded activities complement and enhance efforts to meet college and career readiness goals. - Increase flexibility of 21stCCLC allowable activities. - Maintain focus on ensuring kids have safe, supervised learning environments beyond the traditional school day. - Encourage community engagement by allowing funded programs to offer the services and facilities of the school building (e.g., computer, library, arts and music, lab, gym access) to the neighboring community, with appropriate supervision and coordination. - Continue to balance academic programming with enrichment activities - Add physical activity, health and nutrition education as allowable activities. - Encourage programs to operate in schools partnering with at least one community based organization, however, continue the flexibility of allowing non-school community centers when appropriate. - Enhance sustainability of programs by giving states flexibility to make grants renewable based on performance. - Grantees would have to apply for renewal; and document how additional resources will complement and enhance 21st CCLC funding. - Increase quality by giving states the option to expand T&TA Set-Aside up to 5% to improve quality and availability. - Address infrastructure and capacity needs; used for TA, professional development, systems building, planning assistance, and program evaluation. - Ensure local programs have access to funding to implement effective training and technical assistance to improve their outcomes. - Only expand set-aside if it would not impact funding to current grantees. - Increase authorized funding and annual appropriation for the 21st Century Community Learning Centers Program. - Currently funding a fraction of children and youth that need afterschool.
+- Ensure 21st CCLC funded efforts are connected to college and career readiness goals. - Emphasize the alignment of afterschool programming with school coursework. - Include descriptions of how 21stCCLC funded activities complement and enhance efforts to meet college and career readiness goals in grant applications. - > Increase flexibility of 21stCCLC allowable activities. - Maintain focus on ensuring kids have safe, supervised learning environments beyond the traditional school day. - Continue to balance academic programming with enrichment activities and strengthen alignment with individual classroom and district learning objectives. - Add physical activity, health and nutrition education as allowable activities. - Encourage programs to operate in schools partnering with at least one community based organization, however, continue the flexibility of allowing non-school community centers when appropriate. - Enhance sustainability of programs by giving states flexibility to make grants renewable based on performance. - Grantees would have to apply for renewal; and document how additional resources will complement and enhance 21st CCLC funding. - Increase quality by giving states the option to expand T&TA Set-Aside up to 5% to improve quality and availability. - Address infrastructure and capacity needs; used for TA, professional development, systems building, planning assistance, and program evaluation. - Ensure local programs have access to funding to implement effective training and technical assistance to improve their outcomes. - Only expand set-aside if it would not impact funding to current grantees. - Increase authorized funding and annual appropriation for the 21st Century Community Learning Centers Program. - Currently funding a fraction of children and youth that need afterschool.
 More than 15.1 million children continue to be unsupervised and at risk after the school day ends - Evaluations show 21st CCLC funds contribute to improved student outcomes.
 Over 146 independent studies show positive academic and behavioral outcomes linked to graduation and student success. - Average 21stCCLC funding per student is \$776, which is less than 1/3 of the full cost of afterschool.
 In local communities, 21st CCLC funding is complemented by state, local and private funding. - Increased funding authorization levels are critical if allowable activities and focus of program are broadened.